MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-landing-zone-content.md

 ### Regional monitoring resources

 Monitoring data for global resources and regional resources are stored independently.
-A single, centralized observability store isn't recommended because TODO: write a believable justification.
-These resources remain the same as the baseline architecture.
+A single, centralized observability store isn't recommended because it can be potential single point of failure. **Azure Log Analytics** and
+**Azure Application Insights** are used and their configuration remain the same as the baseline architecture.
 > For more information, see [baseline monitoring resources](/azure/architecture/reference-architectures/containers/aks-mission-critical/mission-critical-network-architecture#observability-resources).

 ### Regional networking resources

-The networking resources are provisioned in the connectivity subscription of the platform landing zone.
+The **baseline architecture** is designed to restrict both ingress and egress traffic from the same virtual network.
+However in this architecture, egress restrictions are provided through the connectivity subscription provisioned as part of the platform landing zone.
 It has virtual networking peering with the regional stamp network.

-The **baseline architecture** is designed to restrict both ingress and egress traffic from the same virtual network.
-However in this architecture, egress restrictions are provided through the connectivity subscription.

 The workload takes dependency on these resources and are assumed to be pre-provisioned in the connectivity subscription.

-- **Azure Virtual Network** provide a shared environment that contains services used by the workload to connect with organizational resources, other workloads, and on-premises network.
-The regional hub network isn't short-lived.

-- **Azure Firewall** inspects and protects all egress traffic from the Azure Virtual Network resources.

-- **On-premises gateway** enables the virtual network to connect to on-premises network through a VPN device or ExpressRoute circuit.
+The resources are **Azure Virtual Network** to provide a shared environment, **Azure Firewall** to inspects all egress traffic, and **On-premises gateway** to connect to on-premises network through a VPN device or ExpressRoute circuit.

 ### Regional stamp resources